Mbed-TLS/mbedtls/README.md

 The following tools are required:

-* Perl, for some library source files and for Visual Studio build files.
+* Perl, for some library source files.
 * Python 3.8 and some Python packages, for some library source files, sample programs and test data.
 To install the necessary packages, run:
     ```
     python3 -m pip install --user -r scripts/basic.requirements.txt